 Kaizen by Sarah Harvey

 Kaizen is primarily a term that correlates to a workspace – however, you can also modify it to suit yourself.
 At its core – it is a philosophy that proposes gradual improvement on a regular basis among all the employees of an organization to generate more efficiency.
 “Kaizen: The Japanese Method for Transforming Habits, One Small Step at a Time” by Sarah Harvey is a great pick if you want to bring it down to a personal level – as she explains how to create long-lasting changes with small steps.
 While the essence of the book is that: Break down big goals into small tasks – I truly do it injustice by summing it up in a sentence.
 Adopting Kaizen as a part of your lifestyle can truly help; however, I do recommend reading the book for the best results.
-You can buy this book on Amazon.
+You can get the book here! 📖

 Zen: The Art of Simple Living by Shunmyo Masuno